img

 • “I have to figure things out first.”

-Months pass.
-Seasons change.
-But you remain in the same spot—waiting.
-Waiting to be chosen, to be seen, to matter.
-This waiting becomes a trap, holding you hostage to a fantasy that may never come true.
-This is the painful reality of false hope in an affair — the moving target that never quite arrives.
+Months pass, seasons change, and you remain in the same spot waiting.
+Waiting to be chosen, to be seen, to matter, and being heard.
+The waiting eventually becomes a trap, holding you hostage to a fantasy that may never come true.
+This is how false hope in an affair keeps you stuck.

 What You Are Sacrificing While Holding onto False Hope in an Affair

 This sacrifice chips away at your joy and growth.
 It leaves you depleted emotionally and disconnected from your true self.
-The longer you stay in this place, the more the cost of false hope in an affair becomes apparent — a price no one should have to pay.
+The longer you stay in false hope in an affair, the more you begin to lose yourself.

 When You Start to Lose Yourself in the Cycle of False Hope in an Affair